4 Smoothies to Control Your Cholesterol Levels

 - First, crush the garlic cloves.

-- Then, wash and chop up the cabbage.
-Then, add it to the blender along with the lemon juice, water, and garlic cloves.
+- After, wash and chop up the cabbage.
+Add it to the blender along with the lemon juice, water, and garlic cloves.

 - Next, blend everything for a few seconds and then strain the mixture.